Platform-OS/pos-module-core/README.md

 2. **Add Logic to the Hook**: In your hook implementation file, add the logic that should execute.
 This could include logging, data manipulation, or any other functionality.

-3. **Returning from Hooks**: Every hook implementation must return a value, even if it is `nil`.
-This ensures that the hook completes and optionally passes data back.
+3. **Returning from Hooks**: All hooks are invoked via [function](https://documentation.platformos.com/api-reference/liquid/platformos-tags#function), which means that every hook must use [return](https://documentation.platformos.com/api-reference/liquid/platformos-tags#return) tag, even if it is `return null`.

-**Note:** In order to actually use it, you need to fire it via `modules/core/commands/hook/fire` and provide your hook name as an argument - `my-hook`; otherwise it would be just a random file.
+**Note:** To execute the hook, fire it via `modules/core/commands/hook/fire` function and provide your hook name as an argument - `my-hook`; combination of a naming convention (`hook_` prefix) and using the core module's function turns the Liquid partial into a hook.

 ### Declaring and Configuring Hooks

 To make a hook available for implementation by others, you need to declare and configure it within your project.
 This setup allows others to extend and customize your code without altering the core functionality.

 To make a hook operational and integrate it into your application’s logic, you must explicitly call it using the `modules/core/commands/hook/fire` function.
-This involves specifying the hook's name as an argument to ensure it is targeted for execution.
+This involves specifying the hook's name (without `hook_` prefix).

-For example, if you have declared a hook named `my-hook`, you must fire it as follows:
+For example, if you have declared a hook named `my-hook` (for example by creating a file `app/lib/hooks/hook_my-hook.liquid`), you fire it as follows:

 ```liquid
 {% liquid